ECONOMIC DEVELOPMENT AND BUSINESS

 WICKFORD ELEMENTARY SCHOOL REDEVELOPMENT PROJECT

 North Kingstown is now seeking development teams interested in implementing the adaptive reuse of Wickford Elementary School.
 This 5 acre waterfront property includes a 33,000 square foot former school building.
 There will be future sewer availability.
 Please click this link for the Wickford Elementary Project Sheet.
 Additional materials are available to prospective developers including a Town building code feasibility study (Link Here), boutique hotel/event center market demand study with financial projections (Link Here), Phase I environmental report (Link Here), CRMC and RIDEM communication and environmental determinations.
+An older survey is provided (Link Here), but this will be amended shortly and will not be the final version for the parcel.

 NORTH KINGSTOWN MARKET ANALYSIS PROJECT: North Kingstown has completed an extensive community-wide market analysis project.
 A final product presentation to the Town Council occurred on Monday, April 21, 2014.
 The individual parts of the product are posted below including the Executive Summary, Final Report, Phone Survey, Market Study Appendix, and Final Presentation.
 Click this link for the the full, complete "North Kingstown Market Analysis Product" (cover to cover).